-- It is a 'linear-in-the-parameters' method and does not rely on nonlinear optimization techniques. - It lends itself naturally to the identification of MDOF systems. - It is based on the free response and does not require the measurement of the impulsive excitation. - It has 'built-in characterization capabilities' since it exploits the Hilbert transform.
+- It is a linear-in-the-parameters method and does not rely on nonlinear optimization techniques. - It lends itself naturally to the identification of MDOF systems. - It is based on the free response and does not require the measurement of the impulsive excitation. - It has inherent characterization capabilities because it exploits the Hilbert transform.
 In addition, the Hilbert transform gives sharper frequency and time resolutions compared to other time-frequency decomposition such as the wavelet and Gabor transforms.